 The potential recreation sites identified in this Section A.2 resulting from the screening process would be part of a larger system of river access sites that provide key put-in and take-out access for boaters.
-Each of the five recreation enhancement opportunity listed above is described in greater detail beginning in section A.2.3.
+Each of the recreation enhancement opportunities listed above is described in greater detail beginning in section A.2.3.
 Conceptual designs have been generated for all opportunities, except for the Fall Creek site.
 The description of the design principles (A.2.1) and objectives (A.2.2) considered in the conceptual design process are presented below.

-While these five recreation enhancement opportunities are considered key access sites for future river use, under the Amended Klamath Hydroelectric Settlement Agreement, the Renewal Corporation will transfer "Parcel B" lands to their respective states.
+While these five recreation enhancement opportunities are considered key access sites for future river use, under the Amended Klamath Hydroelectric Settlement Agreement, the Renewal Corporation will transfer Parcel B lands to their respective states.
 However, California and Oregon have not yet determined the final disposition of Parcel B lands, after License Surrender is effective.
 The ultimate Parcel B landowners would be responsible for management, operation, and maintenance of the potential recreation enhancement sites identified in this Appendix and may provide additional input into their design and location in the future, including which amenities they would be able to maintain and/or prefer.

-Prior to construction of potential recreation sites, particularly those sites located within existing reservoir footprints, Renewal Corporation will evaluate whether additional cultural resource surveys will be conducted, to avoid impacts to these resources.
+Prior to construction of potential recreation sites Renewal Corporation will evaluate whether additional cultural resource surveys will be conducted, to avoid impacts to these resources.